 However, there has to be a bi-directional exchange.
-Projects should not only enhance their own data by pulling information, in many cases the authority files could also benefit significantly from domain specific vocabularies.
+Projects should not only enhance their own data by pulling information; in many cases the authority files could also benefit significantly from domain-specific vocabularies.
 In the ECPO project we recorded many agent names in a separate module, the Agents service (Arnold and Hessel 2020, chap.
-2: "The Agents service").
+2: "The Agents Service").
 This is a very important module, since the sources only give names.
-The different names need to be assigned to individual persons, or "agents," which may sound trivial, but the disambiguation of names can easily become a challenging research task.
-For example, we recorded 335 occurrences of bianzhe 編者 (editor), or 125 of bianjishi 編輯室

-(editorial office), where it may be very difficult to identify the actual person behind the role.
+The different names need to be assigned to individual persons or "agents," which may sound trivial, but the disambiguation of names can easily become a challenging research task (Sun 2014).
+For example, we recorded 335 occurrences of bianzhe 編者 (editor), or 125 of bianjishi 編輯室 (editorial office), where it may be very difficult to identify the actual person behind the role.
 While in these cases the ambiguity may remain, in other cases our project can provide some improvements.
 The Chinese newspapers included many names of western people, be it politicians, movie stars, or other celebrities.
-Very often the western names were not printed in Latin letters, but their names transliterated using Chinese characters.
-Since at that time the transliteration into Chinese was not regulated, the Chinese names can vary, in terms of pronunciation (the syllables chosen) and character (which of the characters with that pronunciation was used).
-For example, we identified twenty-five different Chinese names for the actress Constance Bennett, e.g. 蓓耐康司登 Beinai Kangsideng, 裴配康斯登 Peipei

-Kangsideng, 裴萊脫康絲登 Peilaituo Kangsideng, 彭乃脫康司登 Pengnaituo Kangsideng.
+Very often the western names were not printed in Latin letters, but their names phonetically transliterated using Chinese characters.
+Since at that time the transliteration into Chinese was not regulated, the Chinese names can vary in terms of pronunciation (the syllables chosen) and character (which of the characters with that pronunciation was used).
+For example, we identified twenty-five different Chinese names for the actress Constance Bennett (e.g., 蓓耐康司登 Beinai Kangsideng, 裴配康斯登 Peipei Kangsideng, 裴萊脫康絲登 Peilaituo Kangsideng, 彭乃脫康 司登 Pengnaituo Kangsideng).
 Looking into the international authority files, we found that VIAF only includes one Chinese name 康斯坦斯·班尼特 Kangsitansi Bannite, which is a modern rendering of the name taken from Wikidata, while the GND does not list any name variant.

-This not only illustrates a gap on the multi-lingual side of authority files, which needs to be filled.
-It also shows yet another instance where NLS data is still under-represented.
+This not only illustrates a gap on the multilingual side of authority files, which needs to be filled.
+It also shows yet another instance where NLS data is still underrepresented.
 On the other hand, it makes clearly visible what huge potential specialized academic databases have to contribute their data to the public.
-For the ECPO project we decided to prepare variant names for submitting them to the GND.
+For the ECPO project, where we can trace each individual name of an agent to its occurrences in the sources, we decided to prepare variant names for submitting them to the GND.
 Other projects should also consider if they want to share their data.

-Sharing experiences, data and workflows with larger communities or the public is always an important facet in the outreach of digital projects.
-For projects working with or on NLS material this is also true.
-Perhaps even more so, because, as I have shown, the challenges are hidden in the details.
+Sharing experiences, data, and workflows with larger communities or the public is always an important facet in the outreach of digital projects.
+For projects working with or on NLS material, this is also true.
+Perhaps even more so because, as I have shown, the challenges are hidden in the details.
 Data standards or workflows that are working very well may stumble upon NLS material or reveal hidden pitfalls.
-When new projects are conceptualizing data templates, it is a good practice to let them provide data samples - the typical ones, but also-and even more importantly-the exceptions.
+When new projects are conceptualizing data templates, it is a good practice to let them provide data samples the typical ones, but also (and even more importantly) the exceptions.
 The more of the possible exceptions one knows in advance, the better can a data structure be, and the more robust will the system be.
 For the work on NLS material we need to still learn more about these exceptions.